BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    width = 250
    height = 522
-   alt-text = "A backup flow screen with a calendar visual highlighting the wallet creation date and mentioning it prominently." caption = "Display wallet birthday as a part of the backup flow and explain the benefit of storing it for quicker recovery." layout = "float-right-desktop -background -shadow"
+   alt-text = "A backup flow screen with a calendar visual highlighting the wallet creation date and mentioning it prominently." caption = "Display wallet birthday as a part of the backup flow and explain the benefit of storing it." layout = "float-right-desktop -background -shadow"
 %}